microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/ConditionalOperations/README.md

 ### Section 3: Delete sample records

 Operations: A reference to each record created in this sample was added to a list as it was created.
-This section loops through that list and deletes each record.
+In this sample the records are deleted using a `$batch` operation.

 ## Clean up

 By default this sample will delete all the records created in it.
-In this sample the records are deleted using a `$batch` operation.

 If you want to view created records after the sample is completed, change the `deleteCreatedRecords` variable to `false` and you will be prompted to decide if you want to delete the records.